jcsyme/sisepuede/docs/source/general_data.rst

 See `Chapter 7, Section 6.1 of the IPCC Sixth Assessment Report (AR6) <https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_Chapter07.pdf>`_ for more detail on global warming potential and how it is calculated.

-.. csv-table:: Gasses potentially included in LAC-IDPM and their CO2 equivalent
+.. csv-table:: Gasses potentially included in SISEPUEDE and their CO2 equivalent
    :file: ./csvs/attribute_gas.csv
    :header-rows: 1